dirtybits/C-fun/README.md

 # C fun
-A collection of C programs utilizing various algorithms to carry out different utilitarian functions.
+A collection of C programs to carry out different functions.